Engineer-Ash/vasttrafik/README.md

 ## Credits
 - Based on the official Västtrafik API
-- Custom integration by @yourusername
+- Custom integration by Engineer-Ash